Software-Analysis-Team/UTBotGo/utbotgo/README.md

     make install
     ```

-    It installs command `UTBoGo` on your system, so you will be able to run the
+    It installs command `utbotgo` on your system, so you will be able to run the
-    command `UTBoGo` from any directory.
+    command `utbotgo` from any directory.

     Note: You may need to run this command together with `sudo`.